 A: Amazon FSx for Lustre provides native CloudWatch integration, allowing you to monitor file system health and performance metrics in real time.
 Example metrics include storage consumed, number of compute instance connections, throughput, and number of file operations per second.
 You can log all Amazon FSx API calls using AWS CloudTrail.

-Q: How is Amazon FSx for Lustre integrated with AWS Batch?
+Q: How do I use Amazon FSx for Lustre with AWS Batch?

 A: Amazon FSx for Lustre integrates with AWS Batch though EC2 Launch Templates.
 AWS Batch is a cloud-native batch scheduler for HPC, ML, and other asynchronous workloads.
 AWS Batch will automatically and dynamically size instances to job resource requirements, and use existing FSx for Lustre file systems when launching instances and running jobs.